-As a responsible manufacturer, the health and safety of our employees, guests and the general public are out top priority.
-We believe that everyone has a role to play when it comes to ensuring a healthy and safe workplace.
-We strive to not only provide a healthy and safe workplace, but we also focus on instilling proper occupational health and safety cultures into our employees to ensure that they will continuously be able to strive in maintaining a safe and healthy workplace.
+As a responsible manufacturer, the health and safety of our employees, guests and the general public are our top priority.
+We believe that everyone has a role to play when it comes to ensure a safe and healthy workplace.
+We strive to not only provide a safe and healthy workplace, but we also focus on instilling proper occupational safety and health cultures into our employees to ensure that they will continuously be able to strive in maintaining a safe and healthy workplace.

 Our core safety and health activities includes briefing such as lead safety, working near moving parts, manual lifting and personal protective equipment usage.
 Our hands on training include fire extinguisher training, emergency evacuation process as well as emergency response planning.
 This is to ensure that our workers are not only able to handle real emergencies should they ever occur, but also competent in preventing accidents.

-To ensure that our sites are always safe and healthy, we have employed the services of Occupational Safety and Health consultants and clinical services to assist us in conducting various monitoring and tests to identify and propose safety measures at site and to ensure that our workplace are safe and our operations does not bring negative impact to our environment.
+We have employed the services of Occupational Safety and Health consultants and clinical services to assist us in conducting various monitoring and tests to identify and propose safety measures at site and to ensure that our workplace are safe and our operations does not bring negative impact to our environment.

-With all these programs, we can ensure that the safety and health interests of the staffs, workers and the general public are always main priority.
+With all the existing activities and events, we can ensure that the safety and health interests of the staffs, workers and the general public are always main priority.